68 Pages Posted: 14 Jul 2014 Last revised: 21 Jul 2016

-This paper examines managers’ incentive to “play it safe” by taking value-destroying actions that reduce their firms’ risk of distress.
-We find that, after managers are insulated by the adoption of an antitakeover law, firms take on less risk.
-Stock volatility decreases, cash holdings increase, and diversifying acquisitions increase by more than a quarter relative to firms that operate in the same state and industry.
-The acquisitions target “cash cows,” have negative announcement returns, and are concentrated among firms with greater risk of distress and inside ownership.
-Our findings suggest that shareholders face governance challenges beyond motivating managerial effort, and that instruments typically used to motivate managers, like greater financial leverage and larger ownership stakes, intensify these challenges.
+This article examines managers’ incentive to play it safe.
+We find that, after managers are insulated by the adoption of an antitakeover law, they take value-destroying actions that reduce their firms’ stock volatility and risk of distress.
+To illustrate one such action, we show that managers undertake diversifying acquisitions that target firms likely to reduce risk, have negative announcement returns, and are concentrated among firms with managers who gain the most from reducing risk.
+Our findings suggest that instruments typically used to motivate managers, such as greater financial leverage and larger ownership stakes, exacerbate risk-related agency challenges.

 Keywords: risk aversion, managerial preferences, agency conflicts, acquisitions